 For iPhone 7, 7 Plus

 Turn off your iPhone, and connect it to your Mac or PC, press and hold the Volume Down button, and the Sleep/Wake button at the same time.
-Your iPhone will force restart but continue to hold on the buttons.
+Your iPhone will force restart but continue to hold on to the buttons.

 After a couple of seconds, the Apple logo will show on the screen.
-Don’t let go of yet the buttons, keep holding then until you see the iTunes connect message.
+Don’t let go of yet the buttons, keep holding them until you see the iTunes connect message.
 And voilà, you just put your iPhone into Recovery Mode.

 For iPhone SE, 6s, and Earlier

 If you happen to use an iPhone SE (like I do) or earlier, here how to put it in Recovery Mode.
 While your iPhone is off, press and hold the Home button and the Sleep/Wake button at the same time.

 The Apple logo will flash, then reappear but stay a little bit longer.
-Continue to hold on the buttons until the Recovery Mode screen appears.
+Continue to hold on to the buttons until the Recovery Mode screen appears.